 11 Home Remedies for Getting Rid of Cellulite

 What can we do to get rid of cellulite?
 Without spending a lot of money on expensive procedures, scrubbing coffee, wrapping ourselves in plastic bags….

 We can make some changes in our daily routine that have amazing health benefits – we can change what we eat, how we move and sleep, reduce stress.
 Are you ready girl?

 1. Start an anti-inflammatory diet

-There are some evidences that inflammation is linked to cellulite too.
+There is some evidence that inflammation is linked to cellulite too.

-Eating an anti-inflammatory diet, like described here, will naturally reduce body fat, balance your hormones and provide all nutrients needed for better skin – vitamin C, polyphenols, fiber, vitamin A and E, zinc, iron, and omega-3s.
+Eating an anti-inflammatory diet will naturally reduce body fat, balance your hormones and provide all nutrients needed for better skin – vitamin C, polyphenols, fiber, vitamin A and E, zinc, iron, and omega-3s.

 If you eat a lot of refined, processed, or fatty foods, these could all contribute to poor circulation and therefore won’t encourage the body’s natural digestive processes to flush out toxins, therefore triggering the onset of cellulite.